hyperledger/aries-rfcs/concepts/0420-rich-schemas-common/README.md

 If a Rich Schema object is a JSON-LD object, the `content`'s `@id` field must be equal to the `id`.

-More details about JSON-LD usage may be found in the HIPES for specific rich schema objects.
+More details about JSON-LD usage may be found in the RFCs for specific rich schema objects.

 ### How Rich Schema objects are stored in the Data Registry